 Here are a few solid ideas that will probably yield nice sales:

-- Toys for kids (puzzles, action figures, remote-controlled cars, drones, dolls, coloring books etc.) Keep an eye out for VeRO violations on these categories.
+- Toys for kids (puzzles, action figures, remote-controlled cars, drones, dolls, coloring books, etc.) Keep an eye out for VeRO violations in these categories.

 - Gifts for men (jewelry, electric shavers, hats, electronics and gadgets, personalized gifts like funny t-shirts/mugs/socks) Look it up on ‘For dad/boyfriend/husband.